giry-dev/mangrove-docs/docs/contracts/background/taker-compensation.md

 If they are not, the taker must be compensated for the wasted gas.
 This is why, when creating an offer, market makers must [provision](../technical-references/taking-and-making-offers/reactive-offer/offer-provision.md) for a potential [bounty](../technical-references/taking-and-making-offers/reactive-offer/offer-provision.md#computing-the-provision-and-offer-bounty) in ETH.
 That [bounty](../technical-references/taking-and-making-offers/reactive-offer/offer-provision.md#computing-the-provision-and-offer-bounty) depends on :

-* The average gas price, as estimated by Mangrove exchange itself.
+* The average gas price, as estimated by Mangrove itself.
 Let's name it `gasprice`.
 * The amount of gas requested by the offer.
 Let's name it `gasreq`.
-* A minimum gas expense determined by Mangrove exchange.
+* A minimum gas expense determined by Mangrove.
 Let's name it `gas_overhead`.

 To post their offer, the maker must lock `gasprice * (gasreq + gas_overhead)` WEI in Mangrove.